IBM/terratorch/docs/inference.md

 ## Tiled inference via CLI

 TerraTorch supports a tiled inference that splits up a tile into smaller patches.
-With this approach, you can run a model on very large tiles like a 10k x 10k Sentinel-2 tile.
+With this approach, you can run a model on very large tiles like a 10k x 10k pixel Sentinel-2 tile.

 Define the tiled inference parameters in the yaml config like the following:
 ```yaml